 Our leadership is comprised of spiritual care professionals, physicians, and community leaders who support the mission and vision of Ziyara Muslim Spiritual Care.
-The team is comprised of a board of trustees, executive board, and an advisory board whse members provide guidance as well as promote Ziyara’s mission and vision, national and international.
+The team is comprised of a board of trustees, executive board, and an advisory board whose members provide guidance as well as promote Ziyara’s mission and vision, national and international.

 Board of Trustees: The board members meet once a year and oversee the sustainability of Ziyara and its governance, as well as make sure Ziyara has adequate resources to advance its mission.

 - Aimee Abu-Shamsieh, MD